-Hodges was waived by the Steelers on Thursday, Field Yates of ESPN reports.
+Hodges was waived by the Steelers on Thursday.

 Hodges spent the 2018 season on the Steelers' practice squad and re-upped on a reserve/future contract in January, but he's now being let go just hours before the start of the 2019 NFL Draft.
-The 2017 sixth-rounder will presumably now try and mix in with the incoming class of undrafted free agents as teams try to fill out their 90-man rosters before training camp.
+The 2017 sixth-rounder will presumably try and mix in with the incoming class of undrafted free agents as teams try to fill out their 90-man rosters ahead of training camp.

-Hodges couldn't make the Steelers to begin the season and landed on their practice squad.
-The 2017 sixth-round pick has 48 catches for 691 yards and seven touchdowns in his final season at Virginia Tech but has yet to play in an NFL game.
-Hodges may see a spot open up if Xavier Grimble moves on from Pittsburgh after the season, but he won't have many opportunities with Vance McDonald and Jesse James under contract in 2019.
+Hodges couldn't make the Steelers 53-man roster to begin the season and landed on their practice squad.
+The 2017 sixth-round pick had 48 catches for 691 yards and seven touchdowns in his final season at Virginia Tech but has yet to play in an NFL game.
+Hodges may see a spot open if Xavier Grimble moves on from Pittsburgh after the season, but Hodges won't have many opportunities with Vance McDonald and Jesse James under contract in 2019.

 Hodges was waived by the Steelers on Saturday.

 The 2017 sixth-rounder went unclaimed on waivers and joined the Steelers' practice squad.
 He'll be a candidate for a promotion to the active roster if Vance McDonald (foot), Jesse James (back), or Xavier Grimble (wrist) suffer any setbacks.